azalea/gatk_setup/README.md

+Setup [GATK](http://www.broadinstitute.org/gatk/) and [software packages required to follow the GATK Best Practices](software packages required to follow the GATK Best Practices) on Ubuntu 12.04 LTS.

 You need to register an account at GATK, download the .tar.bz2 file, put it online somewhere, and change line 9 of setup.sh

 Or if you trust me, you can use the file I downloaded and saved in Dropbox.

-Clone and run this on Ubuntu 12.04.2 LTS (use your best judgement for other system):
+Clone and run this on Ubuntu 12.04 LTS (use your best judgement for other system):

     cd $HOME
     sudo apt-get install -y git-core